KDE/releaseme/README.md

 For more details on how to make a release see https://community.kde.org/ReleasingSoftware

-## KDELibs 4.x

-The `master` branch only supports KDE Frameworks based releases.
-To release for KDELibs 4.x please use the `kdelibs4` branch.
-This in particular also applies to software that has its translations in the kdelibs4 directories on SVN.

 ## KDE Frameworks 5.x

 Releaseme uses 'origins' to control which branch to release.
 An origin is